mcidclan/psp-media-engine-reload/README.md

 ### Processing Units
 - **CSC (Color Space Conversion)**
- - **CSC VME**: YCbCr data to RGB using the VME.
+  - CSC VME: YCbCr data to RGB using the VME.
 YCbCr source planes are separated (Y1/Cb1/Cr1)
- - **CSC AVC**: The AVC hardware module requires a Y plane and a packed CbCr plane.
+  - CSC AVC: The AVC hardware module requires a Y plane and a packed CbCr plane.
 YCbCr data needs to be organized in a specific band-based format:
-   - **16-pixel-wide vertical bands**: Data must be chunked into these narrow vertical strips
+    - 16-pixel-wide vertical bands: Data must be chunked into these narrow vertical strips
-   - **Alternating pattern**: Within 32-pixel-wide blocks, bands alternate between left and right halves
+    - Alternating pattern: Within 32-pixel-wide blocks, bands alternate between left and right halves
       - First 16 pixels go to the left half
       - Next 16 pixels go to the right half
       - Pattern continues across the image width

 - **VME Virtual Mobile Engine / DSP**: